 The ABA Judicial Intern Opportunity Program awards $2000 stipends to first- or second-year minority and/or financially disadvantaged law students who want to work for a judge in one of the participating cities.

-The Emory Summer Child Advocacy Program provides paid, supervised internships with hands-on learning opportunities in child advocacy organizations in Georgia.
+The Emory Summer Child Advocacy Program provides $5000 stipends and supervised internships with hands-on learning opportunities in child advocacy organizations in Georgia.

 The Michigan Bergstrom Child Welfare Law Fellowship does not award a stipend but provides travel costs to a great training opportunity for students working to advance child welfare.